gencat/decidim-module-idcat_mobil/README.md

 # Decidim::IdcatMobil

-User registration, login and verification through IdCat mòbil, an authentication method that uses OAuth 2.0 protocol.
+User registration and login through IdCat Mòbil, an authentication method that uses OAuth 2.0 protocol.
 _IdCat mòbil_ is an identity validator from VÀLid (Validador d'Identitats del Consorci AOC).

+User verification via IdCat Mòbil was started but is incomplete.

 ## Installation